dfalkcreative/spectyr/readme.md

 The Spectyr Framework is an ultra lightweight MVC framework for PHP and VueJS.

+Some useful aspects to this idea are:

+- Routing and Controller Support.
+- Inclusive, yet easy-to-use ORM system.
+- Simple View Templating.
+- Middleware Support.
+- Basic Session Management.
+- Additional Response Types for JSON APIs, File Responses, and more.

 ### Installation Steps

 ##### Use the following steps for new project installations.